Sample queries and common mistakes

 If you’ve noticed, I made a tip in our conditions and divided keywords into groups with their own parameters.

 1. I start by creating a query for the first group absolutely the same way as described in the previous example:

-3. After that we complete the query by adding the negative keyword and the source for the second group:
+3. After that we complete the query by adding the excluded keyword and the source for the second group:

-Add several negative keywords for a group of keywords
+Add several excluded keywords for a group of keywords

 Keywords: CAT, cat equipment, cat shoes